-Hummingbirds Observed in Panama – Long Version
+Hummingbirds Observed in Panama

-We did see hummingbirds occasionally during our trips in the countryside where it was extremely difficult to get any good pictures of them, whereas at the feeders, the hummingbirds came and perched on the feeder or a nearby branch.
+We did see hummingbirds occasionally during our trips in the countryside where it was extremely difficult to good pictures of them, whereas at the feeders, the hummingbirds came and perched while feeding or a nearby branch.
 In most cases the feeders were shaded, which meant that I had to lower my shutter speed considerably to get a shot without too much noise.
 Most the pictures below were taken at 1/300th of a second or slower (one was taken at 1/30th).
 When the hummingbirds are perched you don’t have to worry about stopping the movement of their wings so slower shutter speeds are OK; to capture them in flight you have to take shots at 1/2000th of a second, or higher, to stop the action of their wings.
 If you are interested in the shutter speed (or other camera settings) used for any shot below, just click the image.

 Snowy-bellied Hummingbird

-Our first Panamanian hummingbird is the Snowy-bellied Hummingbird.
+Our first Panamanian hummingbird was the Snowy-bellied Hummingbird.
 This one perched quite close to me and gave me a good long stare before flitting off.
 You can see some of its “snowy belly” beneath the green.

 Here are another two shots of the Snowy-bellied – another male then a female.